Supreme Court Judgement on Apartment Maintenance Charges

 FAQs

-The Supreme Court ruling on apartment maintenance fees emphasized transparency, fairness, and proportionality in the charges, based on the size or use of the apartment, thereby making developers and RWAs accountable
+The Supreme Court ruling on society maintenance charges emphasised transparency, fairness, and proportionality in the charges, based on the size or use of the apartment, thereby making developers and RWAs accountable

 Maintenance charges are calculated by dividing total society expenses among apartments, either proportionately by flat area (per sq. ft.) or equally per unit, depending on society rules.